angular/protractor-timeline-plugin/README.md

     // Output json and html will go in this folder.
     outdir: 'timelines',

+    // Set the name of the html file.
+Defaults to index.html.
+    htmlFile: 'results.html'

     // Optional - if sauceUser and sauceKey are specified, logs from
     // SauceLabs will also be parsed after test invocation.
     sauceUser: 'Jane',